antoine-marin/opensource/README.md

-# Open Source Contributions
+# Open Source

-- Author: Antoine Marin
-- Creation Date: Dec 9th, 2016
-- Subject: Open Source contributions
+This project is meant to gather all my Open Source contributions.
+All the work done her is under GNU General Public License.